 Prospective visiting students need to complete the standard online application form.
 You will need to make contact with a prospective supervisor here at Warwick as they will need to agree to provide supervision for the duration of your visit.

 The documentation that will be required for you to be accepted as a visiting student will be:

 The fee structure for visiting postgraduate research students is:

 You may find it helpful to visit the Warwick University’s International Students website.
 Information and advice regarding applying for a visa for the duration of your studies here at Warwick can be found here.

 We have a Doctor of Business Administration (DBA) for senior executives.

 Warwick Business School does not currently offer a joint PhD programme.
 However, you may like to consider applying to come as a visiting student as an alternative.
 Please see above for further information on this.

-Both the MPhil/PhD Business & Management and the MRes/PhD Finance & Economics programmes require attendance at compulsory taught modules.
+Both our MRes/PhD programmes require attendance at compulsory taught modules.
 Further details of the current compulsory research training programme for both programmes can also be found here.